Beans palya / green beans stir fry step-by-step recipe with video and photos.

-Cut the green beans in uniform size pieces.
+Cut the green beans into uniform size pieces.
 This way, they will cook evenly.

 Do not add any water to make this dish.
-The oil and moisture in the beans is sufficient to cook the beans.
+The oil and moisture in the green beans are sufficient to cook the beans.
 If you add water, the beans will overcook and ruin the taste and texture of the dish.

-Make sure the green beans have some crunch in it and are not completely cooked.
+Make sure the green beans have some crunch in them and are not completely cooked.

 Some versions call for adding a small amount of jaggery to this palya but I prefer to skip it as I feel it overpowers the dish and makes the palya taste sweet.
 The mild sweetness in the coconut is sufficient to balance the chilli and lemon juice.

-Adjust the amount of chilli as per your prefernece.
+Adjust the amount of chilli as per your preference.